Every Fast-Food Chain in America—Ranked by Popularity

 Although loyal customers might not be able to satisfy their fried chicken cravings on Sunday, Chick-fil-A still is a top spot to go when you're in the mood for a chicken sandwich and some waffle fries.

-Domino's is hailed by fans for being "well made" and "good value for money."
+Domino's is hailed by fans for being well-made and a good value.
 With wings and yummy chocolate lava cakes to go alongside a pizza pie, Domino's is simply beloved.

 This taco joint rings its loyal customers' bells for being "everywhere and good quality."
-By the way, do you know the secret ingredient Taco Bell uses to season its beef?
+By the way, You'll Never Guess What Taco Bell Uses to Season Its Beef.

 With a plethora of crusts, cheesy toppings, and grilled veggies to choose from, it's no surprise pizza lovers keep coming back to the Hut.